Guide to the Newsreel of the Fifth Party Congress of the Nationalsozialistische Deutsche Arbeiter-Partei (Nazi Party), 1933

 The newsreel is available for viewing on YouTube: http://youtu.be/sZrk0YAAg94

 Collection is open for research.

 Original audiovisual materials are closed to use.
 Use of these materials may require production of listening or viewing copies.
-Please contact a reference archivist before coming to use this collection.
+Please contact Research Services before coming to use this collection.